v1.2.0 Summary Chapter 6: Advanced tools 6. Introduction 6.13. Command line interface

 6.13.
 Command line interface

-The pgModeler command-line interface, or simply pgmodeler-cli, encapsulates the most important pgModeler operations like export, import, diff, and other auxiliary features.
+The pgModeler command-line interface, or pgmodeler-cli, encapsulates the most important pgModeler operations like export, import, diff, and other auxiliary features.
 The idea behind the CLI is to enable the user to perform a set of operations over a model or database without the need to do the tasks in the graphical interface.
 This approach can be handy when dealing with software deployment, for instance.

 To exemplify a software deployment using the CLI, let's say you need to export a model to a database server during the installation of Java-based software through the Apache Ant tool.
-You can easily integrate the pgmodeler-cli command to execute the export process taking a database model file as an input parameter in the middle of the deployment process like this:pgmodeler-cli -ed -if demo.dbm -ca local-db.
+You can easily integrate the pgmodeler-cli command to execute the export process, taking a database model file as an input parameter in the middle of the deployment process, like this:pgmodeler-cli -ed -if demo.dbm -ca local-db.

 The command-line interface has dozens of parameters that can be combined to optimize operations to be executed.
-One important thing to observe is that the CLI accepts short and long parameters and they can appear in any order.
+One important thing to observe is that the CLI accepts short and long parameters, and they can appear in any order.
 The options must be separated from their values (when accepted) by a blank space.
 All options are described below:

-pgModeler command line interface.
+pgModeler Plus command line interface.

-Version 1.1.2 - 20240314.c780133d0 Qt 6.6.2
+Version 1.2.0 - 20250430.550ab5e46 Qt 6.8.3

 PostgreSQL Database Modeler Project - pgmodeler.io

-Copyright 2006-2024 Raphael Araújo e Silva
+Copyright 2006-2025 Raphael Araújo e Silva

 Usage: pgmodeler-cli [OPTIONS]